vijpandaturtle/seesaw/README.md

 **Stack:** LangGraph StateGraph, Claude Opus

----

 ## Motivation

 Most mechanistic interpretability work is done manually — identify a circuit, ablate it, write it up.
 Seesaw is an experiment in automating the research loop, with the goal of accelerating exploratory safety research on small models.

----

-## Status

-Active development.
-Agents are functional as standalone modules.
-Orchestrator wiring and MCP server implementations are in progress.

----

 ## License